40net-cloud/fortinet-azure-solutions/FortiAnalyzer/README.md

 This directory includes a set of templates using ARM or Terraform to get you started in Azure with FortiAnalyzer.

-- [single 1 NIC](single-1nic/): Default deployment ARM template in a new or existing VNET with or without access from internet via a public IP
+- [single](single/): Default deployment ARM template in a new or existing VNET with or without access from internet via a public IP
+- [HA](ha/): Default deployment ARM template for High Availability
-- [Terraform](Terraform/single-1nic/): Default deployment using Terraform
+- [Terraform](Terraform/single/): Default deployment using Terraform

 ## Support